TimeMachine1994/081925-SvelteTweb/DEMO_MODE_SYSTEM_DESIGN.md

 3. **Analytics Insights**
    ```
-   "Your memorial has been viewed 247 times from 15 countries"
+   "Your event has been viewed 247 times from 15 countries"
    ```
    - Real-time stats
    - Geographic distribution